kitschpatrol/tldraw-cli/readme.md

 _Please note that this tool, which is all about image export, should not be confused with the official [tldraw project scaffolding CLI](https://www.npmjs.com/package/create-tldraw) which is all about creating new tldraw-powered projects._

-_For `.tldr` file import support in Vite projects, please see [@kitschpatrol/vite-plugin-tldraw](https://github.com/kitschpatrol/vite-plugin-tldraw)._
+_For `.tldr` file import support in Vite projects and other bundlers, please see [@kitschpatrol/unplugin-tldraw](https://github.com/kitschpatrol/unplugin-tldraw)._

 ## Installation